Automattic/wp-calypso/client/components/command-pallette/README.md

 # Command Palette

-The Command Palette is a React component used to display a text input used to search and filter a list of commands.
-It can be accessed in the Calypso using the shortcut `cmd+k`.
+The Command Palette is a UI element that displays a searchable list of commands.
+It can be accessed in Calypso using the shortcut `cmd+k`.

 The command palette is inspired by [Core](https://github.com/WordPress/gutenberg/blob/trunk/packages/commands/README.md) implementation used in the Gutenberg editor.
 We use the same CSS and similar markup, the commands share the same basic props that we extended to support the following differences: